smartdevicelink/sdl_evolution/proposals/0219-ios-check-type.md

 ## Potential downsides

-Store can return wrong type that would be highlighted by error.
+Store can return wrong type, which would be highlighted by an error.
 For example:
 ````
 NSNumber *number = @2;